 After many years in the missions field as addiction and recovery specialists, in 2012, GOAL made its home in Lancaster, Pennsylvania to address addiction in our backyard.
 The United States was experiencing one of its worst drug crisis: overdose deaths involving opioids increased six-fold since 1999.
-In 2017, opioid overdoses killed more than forty-seven thousand people; to put this in context, it is more than six times the number of U.S. military service members killed in the post-9/11 wars in Iraq and Afghanistan.
+In 2017, opioid overdoses killed more than forty-seven thousand people.
+In 2020 there were 93,331 reported deaths from overdoses, up from 70,980 the year before, marking the largest annual increase in at least 50 years, said officials at the Centers for Disease Control and Prevention.
 In Pennsylvania alone, opioid deaths surged more than 44 percent from 2016 to 2017, according to the Centers for Disease Control and Prevention.
 This was the biggest jump in any state except Florida, and it left the Commonwealth with the fourth-highest rate of overdose deaths in the country.
 More than 5,200 people died of overdoses in 2017, according to provisional estimates.
 South Central Pennsylvania experienced a 305% increase in heroin overdose hospitalization.
+In Lancaster, PA, overdose deaths in 2020 increased by 40% from the previous year.

 GOAL’s mission is to prepare and support the community to address the challenges of addiction and recovery.
-GOAL provides professional volunteer training teams both locally and internationally that include:
+GOAL provides professional training teams both locally and internationally that include:

 - Conducting training on the disease of addiction;